Opinion Clustering under the Friedkin-Johnsen Model: Agreement in Disagreement: Topology-based opinion clustering

 Under C3, there exists a path $P_1$ from $s$ to $q$ that traverses $i$ before $j$ and another path $P_2$ from $u$ to $q$ that traverses $j$ before $i$.
 We can represent $P_1$ as $s \to i \to j \to q$ and $P_2$ as $u \to j \to i \to q$.
 By definition, a path does not contain repeated nodes.
 It follows from $P_1$ that a path $j \to q$ exists that does not traverse $i$.
 Further, we know from $P_2$ that a path from $u \to j$ does not traverse $i$.
 Therefore, a path from $u \to q$ exists that does not traverse $i$.
 Consequently, $q\notin \mathcal{N}_i$ which contradicts our assumption that $q\in \mathcal{N}_i \cap\mathcal{N}_j$.
 Similarly, we can show that a path from $s\to q$ exists that does not traverse $j$.
 Since all of the conditions: C1, C2 and C3, lead to a contradiction, it means that the assumption $q \in \mathcal{N}_i \cap \mathcal{N}_j$ does not hold. \end{proof}

 Lemma \ref{lm:disjoint_partition} establishes that an LTP agent and the agents it persuades form a disjoint group in the network.
 However, there can be certain agents who are neither an LTP agent nor are persuaded by any LTP agent.
 Excluding them, we can uniquely partition the remaining agents into disjoint groups, with each group consisting of one LTP agent and its persuaded agents.
-The following results presents the relation between the final opinions of agents within each such group.
+The following results presents the relation between the final opinions of agents within each such group. \begin{thm} Consider a network $\mathcal{G}$ of $n$ agents with $m$ stubborn agents.
+The opinions of agents in $\mathcal{G}$ are governed by the FJ model \eqref{eq:FJ_opinion_dynamics}.
+If each iSCC in $\mathcal{G}$ composed of the oblivious agents is aperiodic, then final opinions of an LTP agent $p$ and nodes in set $\mathcal{N}_p$ form an opinion cluster. \end{thm}